Disney’s Polynesian Resort evokes feelings of being on a South Pacific island. Read here for complete details on this wonderful resort.

 BouTiki is the resort’s largest gift shop, located on the first floor of the Great Ceremonial House.
 Here, guests browse unique tropical themed clothing and accessories as well as other Tiki statue souvenirs.

 It’s so fun to shop for tropical trinkets, Hawaiian shirts, hotel logo and surf wear, ukuleles and Disney merchandise.
-Unique Tiki Room merchandise is sold here too.
+Also, look for unique Tiki Room merchandise.

 Moana Mercantile Shop